 Discover North Carolina’s only museum dedicated to the study of global cultures.

 Intimate exhibitions illustrate the story of humanity past and present through artifacts from the Americas, Africa, Asia, and Oceania.
 Learn about people around the world through their everyday objects, ceremonial artifacts, and visual arts.
-A rotating schedule of exhibits highlights the Museum’s diverse collections of artifacts from more than 90 countries and 350 cultures.
-Each fall, the Museum also presents an exhibition about the Mexican celebration of the Day of the Dead.
+A rotating schedule of exhibits highlights the LAM Museum’s diverse collections of artifacts from more than 90 countries and 350 cultures.

 Historic Bethabara ParkWinston-Salem

 This Historic Park is the site of the first settlement in Forsyth County.

 Founded in 1753 by German-speaking Moravians, Bethabara was the first European settlement in the North Carolina piedmont.
 Today, Historic Bethabara Park preserves the history and heritage of the “Old Town.”
 A National Historic Landmark and Local Historic District, the Park encompasses 183 acres of preserved wildlife, historic buildings and grounds, walking and birding trails, and protected wetlands.

 Historic Bethabara Park has a blend of archaeological sites, restored original buildings, and reconstructions.
 There are over 40 stabilized archaeological ruins throughout the park.
 Guided tours includes 1788 German Church and reconstructed fort.
 Medicine Garden and nature preserve on site.Historic Bethabara Park

 Reynolda House Museum of American Art boasts one of the nation’s premier collections of American art viewed in the restored 1917 home of RJ and Katharine Reynolds.